adriannovegil/awesome-observability/README.md

 ### Graph of Nodes

-- [Vizceral](https://github.com/netflix/vizceral) - Vizceral is a component for displaying traffic data on a webgl canvas.
+- [Vizceral](https://github.com/netflix/vizceral) - Component for displaying traffic data on a WebGL canvas.
 If a graph of nodes and edges with data about traffic volume is provided, it will render a traffic graph animating the connection volume between nodes.
 - [Novatec Service Dependency Graph Panel](https://github.com/NovatecConsulting/novatec-service-dependency-graph-panel) - A Grafana panel for visualizing a Service Dependency Graph.

 ### Uptime